-NorthStar is a free macOS app I made to help you focus on one task at a time.
-Basically it is a to-do list; however, the task you prioritize will remain on the screen at all times, so it keeps you on track.
-It's available on the App Store.
+NorthStar is an app I made to help myself focus on one task at a time.
+NorthStar is a to-do list, and when a task is pinned, it will remain on the screen at all times, so it keeps you on track.
+I made this app to help me focus, and though other people might find it useful too so I put it on the Mac App Store.
+Mac App Store - NorthStar

 To build my pc, I picked parts suited for programming and development, then put it all together.
 This project taught me the complexity of combining multiple systems, you need to ensure everything is compatible with each other part.